 When defining a preventive maintenance trigger for an asset, it’s important to look at a few variables.
 This includes the manufacturers recommended guidelines, the performance history of the asset, how critical the asset is to production, the cost of repair vs. maintenance and the projected future use of the asset.
 When you take all these elements into account, you should have a good idea of when to trigger maintenance for a particular piece of equipment.
 This number should be fine-tuned moving forward to optimize your preventive maintenance.

 At this point in your quest for an effective preventive maintenance program, you probably know what needs to be done and how it needs to be done.
 Your team, on the other hand, probably does not.
 It’s important to remember this and create a training strategy so everyone can get up to speed.
 Team members should be trained on any new technology as well as any processes and procedures that come with a shift to preventive maintenance, such as prioritizing work orders, creating failure codes, and accessing documents digitally.

 The obvious next step is to implement your preventive maintenance plan.
-If preventive maintenance-teams-can-avoid-the-top-osha-violations/” >maintenance is something completely new for your team, you might consider a pilot program at one site, one section of your facility or a few particular assets.
+If preventive maintenance is something completely new for your team, you might consider a pilot program at one site, one section of your facility or a few particular assets.
 This way, you can help your team adjust to a new way of doing things while working out the kinks in your PM program.

 Build a preventive maintenance checklist to analyze results

 Once your preventive maintenance plan is in motion, it’s important to keep an eye on the numbers.
 It is essential to have a maintenance-checklist/”>preventive maintenance checklist that helps you to consistently track KPIs, such as mean time to repair, planned maintenance percentage and mean time between failures.
 Analyzing these stats and comparing them to pre-plan numbers should give you a good idea of how your program is impacting the efficiency of your maintenance operation.